French frigate Bellone (1778)

-Bellone was an 32-gun frigate of the French Navy on plans by Léon-Michel Guignace.
-She took part in the American Revolutionary War in the Indian Ocean with the squadron under Suffren, and later in the French Revolutionary Wars.
-She was present at the Glorious First of June.

-The British Royal Navy captured her in 1798 and commissioned her as HMS Proserpine.
-She never went to sea and was broken up in 1806.
+Bellone was a 32-gun frigate of the French Navy launched in 1778.
+She took part in the American Revolutionary War in the Indian Ocean under Pierre André de Suffren, and later served in the French Revolutionary Wars, being present at the Glorious First of June.
+The Royal Navy captured her on 12 October 1798 at the Battle of Tory Island and commissioned her as HMS Proserpine.
+However, she spent the entirety of her career as a hulk undergoing repairs in Plymouth before being broken up in 1806.

 French service

 In January 1780, Bellone received copper sheathing.

 Operations off America

 On 2 May 1780, she departed Brest with the 7-ship and 3-frigate Expédition Particulière under Admiral Ternay, escorting 36 transports carrying troops to support the Continental Army in the War of American Independence.
 The squadron comprised the 80-gun Duc de Bourgogne, under Ternay d'Arsac (admiral) and Médine (flag captain); the 74-gun Neptune, under Sochet Des Touches, and Conquérant, under La Grandière; and the 64-gun Provence under Lombard, Ardent under Bernard de Marigny, Jason under La Clocheterie and Éveillé under Le Gardeur de Tilly, and the frigates Surveillante under Villeneuve Cillart, Amazone under La Pérouse, and Bellone.
 Amazone, which constituted the vanguard of the fleet, arrived at Boston on 11 June 1780.